What happened to Allison Mack?

 "I wouldn't be surprised that as we unpack this we learn that [Mack] is not just a perpetrator but a victim as well," she said.

-Mack's "Smallville" co-star Kristin Kreuk also admitted some involvement with Nxivm in a note posted to her Twitter account last last month.
+Mack's "Smallville" co-star Kristin Kreuk admitted some involvement with Nxivm in a note posted to her Twitter account last last month.
 She said she was 23 when she took a course in hope it would help her overcome shyness.

 "During my time, I never experienced any illegal or nefarious activity," she wrote.